Moomins: Video games

 In 1997, Muumit ja Taikurin hattu (The Moomins and the Hobgoblin's Hat) was developed by Norsk Strek AS and published by WSOY, later Nordic Softsales.
 It was only released for the PC.

 In 2000, Moomin's Tale, developed and published by Sunsoft, was released for Game Boy Color.
 The game is based on the 1990 TV series, where Moomintroll is the game's protagonist.
 The player goes through six different stories throughout the duration of the game.

 Two video games were released for Nintendo DS, one exclusive to Japan.
-Moomin Tani no Okurimono was released in Japan on November 19, 2009.
-The game was never released in Finland or elsewhere than Japan and China.
+Moomin Tani no Okurimono was released in Japan in 2009.